Integration Using Global Variables

 <eps> MODEL_ADD|mei|... ${%KeyName}=string

-You can assign values by issuing a KEYVALUE_SET
+You can assign values by sending the KEYVALUE_SET message.

 Binding with MODEL_BINDFACE #